 What is ethanol?

 Ethanol is the same type of alcohol that is found in an alcoholic drink.
-Often used in motor vehicle gasoline as an additive.
+It's often used in motor vehicle gasoline as an additive.
 Our gasoline today contains roughly 10% ethanol, E10.
-With this fuel composition, which has close to the same amount of energy potential that straight gasoline does, only 2-3% less.
-And if you want to use an ethanol fuel (E100) it takes 1.5 gallons of E100 to equal the same amount of energy given by 1 gallon of gasoline.
+With this fuel composition, it has close to the same amount of energy potential that straight gasoline does, only 2-3% less.
+And if you want to use ethanol fuel (E100), it takes 1.5 gallons of E100 to equal the same amount of energy given by 1 gallon of gasoline.
 So you ask why this would be so bad besides the increased cost of running a higher ethanol rated fuel?
-And on the other hand, why are people starting to use this gas more?
+Why are people starting to use this gas more?
 Let's take a look at some of the bad and good about ethanol gasoline.
 We will talk about some general good news, bad news, and how ethanol effects small engines a little more specifically.
 I always like hearing the bad news first.

 How to increase gas mileage